ankki457/checkout_with_stripe_app/README.md

 ---

-Webhook Setup (Optional but Recommended)
+Webhook Setup

 To handle Stripe webhook events locally, use the Stripe CLI:

 stripe login
 stripe listen --forward-to localhost:5000/webhook

-Copy the webhook secret from Stripe CLI output and paste it into your .env as WEBHOOK_SECRET.
+Copy the webhook secret from Stripe CLI output and paste it into your .env as STRIPE_WEBHOOK_SECRET.

----

-Folder Overview

-server/controllers/checkoutController.js – Stripe session creation logic

-server/models/Order.js – Order schema with virtuals

-server/webhook/stripe.js – Webhook for payment updates

-client/ – React frontend (cart, checkout, success/cancel pages)